nsde/web/blog/discord-security-vs-whatsapp/page.md

 </table>

 ## Conclusion
 Neither are really private & secure.
 WhatsApp claims it is, even though some of their practices are really questionable.
-I'd personally say Discord is a bit less secure than WhatsApp, but the best is to just avoid both of them if possible.
+I'd personally say **Discord is a bit less secure than WhatsApp**, but the best is to just avoid both of them if possible.

 ## Alternatives
 The two alternatives I'm mentioned here pass almost all the criteria listed in the table above, so go check them out!